yasuoka/logcut/README.md

-Select lines of a log file with given timestamp using binary search.
+Select lines of a log file with given time range using binary search.

 example: